 And – for a consilience & creativity & evolution reading list, see:

 StoryAlity #71 – On Consilience in the Arts / Humanities / Communication

-And here is a rather odd but fascinating documentary by Peter Greenaway about Darwin.
+Also – here is a rather odd (but fascinating) documentary by Peter Greenaway about Darwin:

 High-RoI Story/Screenplay/Movie and Transmedia Researcher

 The above is (mostly) an adapted excerpt, from my doctoral thesis: “Communication, Creativity and Consilience in Cinema”.
 It is presented here for the benefit of fellow screenwriting, filmmaking and creativity researchers.
 For more, see https://aftrs.academia.edu/JTVelikovsky